 - Duplicate Scenario 2 and call it Scenario 3.
-Then close the scenario panel.
+Then close the scenario pane.

 - In the Suggestions pane in the model view, type in natural language activity after preceding activities for example, in the search field and click the refresh icon.

-- From the new list of suggestions in the right pane, click Each house_activity starts after the end of preceding
+- From the new list of suggestions, click Each house_activity starts after the end of preceding

 activities to add it to your constraints.